-Connect:Direct HP NonStop can interface with external applications.
-The TCP/IP API enables users of other applications to configure, control, and operate Connect:Direct HP NonStop from any host on a TCP/IP network.
-To set up a connection between Connect:Direct HP NonStop and another application, you need to define two entities in the network map:
+Connect:Direct HP NonStop can interface with Sterling Control Center and Connect:Direct Browser User Interface.
+The TCP/IP API enables users of these other Sterling Commerce applications to configure, control, and operate Connect:Direct HP NonStop from any host on a TCP/IP network.
+To set up a connection between Connect:Direct HP NonStop and Sterling Control Center or Browser User Interface, you need to define two entities in the network map: